Baqend/guide/src/index.md

 ## Login

-When a user is registered already, he can login with the `DB.User.login()` method.
+When a user is already registered, he can login with the `DB.User.login()` method.
 ```js
 DB.User.login('john.doe@example.com', 'MySecretPassword').then(function() {
   //Hey we are logged in again